MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/genericsandendcapsulation/README.md

 ### Comparing List Implementations
-* The main benefit of an ArrayList is that you can look up any element in constant time.
-Adding or removing an element is slower than accessing an element.
-This makes an ArrayList a good choice when you are reading more often than (or the same amount as) writing to the ArrayList.
+* ArrayList is a good choice when you are reading.
-* A LinkedList is special because it implements both List and Queue.
+* A LinkedList implements both List and Queue.
 It has all the methods of a List.
-It also has additional methods to facilitate adding or removing from the beginning and/or end of the list.
+It has additional methods to facilitate adding or removing from the beginning and/or end of the list.
 * The main benefits of a LinkedList are that you can access, add,